gnanasekar6914/nmon-for-splunk/docs/installation_distributed.rst

 The TA-nmon is a tar.gz archive located in the "resources" of the core Application

-It must be uncompressed and installed in the indexer in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)
+It must be uncompressed and installed in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)

 ::